 NEW as of 7.x-1.5: Support for a text field formatter!
 A new option for showing galleries -- just add a text field to any content type, select formatter "Brilliant Gallery"!
-In this field then enter any of your local gallery paths, a Picasa RSS link or a Google+ album URL.
+In this field then enter any of your local gallery paths.
 Multiple text fields / galleries are supported as well.
 Getting galleries to show on your Drupal site has never been so easy!
 As of 7.x-1.6 there is one more formatter -- for showing one random image from a gallery -- excellent for a listing of example images from all galleries.

 See examples here and surely see a cool demo video contributed by MisterBox.

 • There is a new setting for cache expiration (in days).
 After the specified time, if you use Drupal database cache, the cached images (thumbnails and other resized images from your galleries) will expire from the cache.
 Expired Picasa images, cached in the file system, will be deleted during a cron run.

 • On the initiative and thanks to code from pluess there is now a setting for neat square thumbnails (both portrait and landscape images are cropped around their geometric centers).

 • Since 6.x-3.0 there is the ability to display images from any public or unlisted Picasa gallery!
 Upload your images, in high quality, using the amazing Picasa desktop application (you can also touch them up, rotate, etc., but no need for resizing), then click synchronize your gallery with your Picasa Web Albums.
 Then, in your your web version of the album, right click & copy its "RSS" link, and simply use that link instead of the local path in the [

 bg|path] tag ... e.g. [